vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 I solved this by using battery powered LED lights, which are controllable via an infrared remote.
 I used a Zigbee programmable infrared receiver and transmitter which can learn from the original remote.\
-This transmitter is a Wifi or Zigbee, battery powered, device that can be placed in the sight of multiple infrared devices. \
+This transmitter is a WiFi or Zigbee, battery powered, device that can be placed in the sight of multiple infrared devices. \
 I have it at a distance of five meters, and still it works great as long as the star is made of thin carton/paper otherwise the signal can't get through the paper to reach the LED.

 #### The programmable infrared remote

-I used myself the Zigbee [Moes UFO-R11](https://www.zigbee2mqtt.io/devices/UFO-R11.html){{imgZ2M}}, (there are also [wifi models](../buy/smart_home_best_buy_tips#infrared-remote-control)) a battery powered (wireless) programmable infrared receiver and transmitter to replace the original LED light remote.
+I used myself the Zigbee [Moes UFO-R11](https://www.zigbee2mqtt.io/devices/UFO-R11.html){{imgZ2M}}, (there are also [WiFi models](../buy/smart_home_best_buy_tips#infrared-remote-control)) a battery powered (wireless) programmable infrared receiver and transmitter to replace the original LED light remote.
 This device can store multiple different signals.
 Also the original remote can be used to control them!